dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 restructured text and markdown files for this blogging system and LaTeX files for bigger projects, all that's really needed is a good syntax-highlighting text editor.
 I've been using one off and on for years that runs in Java and doesn't take much in the way of resources: jEdit (LINK HERE).
 I figured that it would be perfect for a Sun workstation as Sun created Java in the first place.
 Getting it to run, however, was a bit of a saga.
-JAVA INSTALLS
+Also, while installing Solaris 7 on the harddrive went smoothly, installing Solaris 7 on the ZuluSCSI-Wide did not.

+This is getting a bit long, so I'll chronicle the installation of Solaris 7, Java 1.3, and jEdit in the next post.
+I'll then go through setting up Tribblix (LINK HERE), the NFS server, rlogin / rsh, and mounting the NFS share on Solaris 7.
+It works, and I'm finishing this article on it now.

 ..
 Link some docs here such as the service manual, NVRAM docs, Solaris 7 docs, etc.  Make sure there are "offline" saved versions too, even if they're not linked here.

+Below are some of the docs used for this effort (original link and a backup copy):

+ * Sun Microsystems Ultra 1 Service Manual: LINK and LINK

 ..
 Make sure to get some pictures of the system, both open and in-situ.